leoreigoto/leoreigoto.github.io/README.md

 Descriptors from NN

-The descriptors represents the squares from the images bellow.
-Initially there are 3 descriptors that are combined into one descriptors
+In the context of this project, the descriptors represent each square marked in the image below.
+Initially there are 3 descriptors that are combined into one.

 ![image](https://github.com/leoreigoto/leoreigoto.github.io/assets/48571786/b94760d5-256c-4104-b7f3-ae946de7db9f)